When we spring forward to daylight saving time, we lose an hour of sleep. Most of us feel the effect for a few days afterward.

 If you're worried about hitting a deadline the next day, go to bed early and wake up early to work.
 Don’t work late into the night.
 Your mind needs the rest.
 You may even need less time to finish your work.

-Try sleep shades, earplugs, a white-noise machine, or all three.
+Try sleep shades, earplugs, a white-noise machine, blackout curtains, or all four.

 Temperature helps, too: 60-75 degrees is considered the most comfortable.
 Also, you need a comfortable mattress.